 First and foremost, the taste.
 The tangy, sour taste enhances the flavor of whatever you pair it with - just like adding a dash of vinegar to your food.
 Once you start incorporating ferments into your cuisine you might just find yourself craving them more and more.

 Secondly, fermentation, also called lacto-fermentation, is humanity's oldest method of preserving food, and we think the best.
-Each spoonful of fermented vegetables like those we make at Shipwreck Ferments contains millions of friendly bacteria that recent science has suggested are vital for good digestion, a strong immune system, and positive mental health.
+Each spoonful of fermented vegetables contains millions of friendly bacteria that recent science has suggested are vital for good digestion, a strong immune system, and positive mental health.

 We believe that local food of all kinds is the best first step consumers can take towards good health; regularly eating fermented products like ours is another huge step.
-But at the same time as thinking about health, we also pride ourselves on making a range that tastes fabulous and that will surprise and delight people who "don't like sauerkraut."
+But at the same time as thinking about health, we also love the variety of flavors that fermentation can create, well beyond sauerkraut.

 What are fermented vegetables?